xiaoYu0103/Move-r/README.md

 In 48th International Colloquium on Automata, Languages, and Programming (ICALP 2021), volume 198, page 101.
 Schloss Dagstuhl–Leibniz-Zentrum für Informatik, 2021.

 [2] Nico Bertram, Johannes Fischer and Lukas Nalbach.
-Move-r: Optimizing the r-index
+Move-r: Optimizing the r-index.
-Symposium on Experimental Algorithms (SEA), 2024.
+In Symposium on Experimental Algorithms (SEA), 2024.